H3lllfir3/racy-django/README.md

 non-deterministic.
 The result of this "race" between operations could lead to incorrect results - such as one operation overwritting the results of another.

+> This project is fork from [racy django](https://github.com/Hypro999/racy-django)
+> In the main project, the developer attempted to create a situation where a race condition occurs.
+In this fork, I have attempted to simulate this same situation using the HTTP/2 protocol.

 ## Django causes race conditions?!
 NO. The actual problem lies at a more fundamental level - concurrent